Redefining Sex, Gender, and The Body Itself

 If you’re at all into style, you are probably well aware that the clothes one adorns modifies the body.
 It morphs and modifies the silhouette, alters the way you are viewed and gendered.
 From one set of clothes to another, others may see you in a radically altered light.
 An observer could read you as male, female, or simply be overwhelmed by confusion.

-What about when I put on my makeup?
 The eyeliner changes the shape of my face.
 The blush alters the texture of my expression.
 The lip tint enlarges or shrinks my lips.
-At will, I can alter the vessel I inhabit.
-I can morph and mold the substance of my being―that is the performance, not merely a canvas.
+By taking estrogen, the very governing chemistry of my body morphs to conform to my vision, my self.
+At will, I can morph and mold the substance of my being―not merely as a canvas, but as my self.

 Must there be a doer behind the deed?
 I must admit, I am embarrassed to write this, but shortly before I realized I was transgender, I tried to adopt some masculine characteristics.
 I bought masculine-smelling deodorant for literally the first time in my life, tried to find a more masculine style beyond the bland sweatpants-and-t-shirt style I could bear wearing, and thought I would be happier if I just was a bit better at being a dude.
 I leaned into the performance in the way society told me I must, but it failed make me any happier.
-But must this mean I was simply “naturally” a woman this whole time?
-Or could the very story be used to invalidate the naturalization of gender?
+But must this mean I was simply “naturally” a woman this whole time, lost without knowledge of my “true self,” my governing essence?

-Recently, I have begun to view the performance as not just a theatrical layer of natural gender, but rather the very essence of gender itself.
-In other words, I have begun to view the body is the premier substance of the self.
-That each act I do, each piece of clothing I adorn, each movement I make, and each word I speak demonstrate a certain kind of self that I perform.
+I have realized the performance is not just a theatrical layer of natural gender, but rather the very essence of gender itself.
+In other words, if there is any truth to the self, any site from which to derive meaning, any essence that is “us,” it is the body.
+That each act I do, each piece of clothing I adorn, each movement I make, each word I speak, and each alteration I make to my body demonstrate a certain kind of self that I perform.
 And frankly, this framework has felt deeply liberating.
 Because it frees me from the burden of finding my “true self,” whatever that could mean, frees me from a teleological narrative that instructs and informs my histories and struggles, and allows me to sculpt my body and its adorned elements however I please with no fear of mistake.
-For there is no longer an end I must pursue, but rather a means through which I live.
+For if there is no end at which I must arrive, I may only ever live within the process.

 I find this alternate narrative so appealing.
 And yet, I have still felt there is a piece missing.
 The narrative compels me to tell it, but I fear an incomplete story.
 This missing piece tugs at me in irritation, demanding I continue my exploration.
 Recently, however, one last piece of the puzzle has made itself known to me.